 This beer-infused take on the Polish cuisine is sure to be popular.
-This kielbasa recipe is made with pork sausage, beer, onion and mustard, it’s rich in flavor and absolutely delicious.
+This kielbasa recipe is made with turkey sausage, beer, onion and mustard, it’s rich in flavor and absolutely delicious.

 Today we’re rustling up a bit of Polish sausage.
 This sausage dish has been cooked up… well, countless times in my house.
 It’s addictive stuff, and if you’re on board with meat and beer then you won’t look back.
 Here’s how to cook kielbasa.